Mandyiee/theNodeTemplate/README.md

 # theNodeTemplatee
 theNodeTemplate is an npm package published on npmjs.com.
-It could on the command line using yeoman generator.
+It could run on the command line using yeoman generator.

 To using this package
 `npm install -g yo`